-- (a) in any notice of the resolution given to members of the company, state the fact of the representations having been made; and - (b) send a copy of the representations to every member of the company to whom notice of the meeting is sent (whether before or after receipt of the representations by the company). - (4) If a copy of the representations is not sent as required by subsection (3) because they were received too late or because of the company's default, the director may (without prejudice to the right to be heard orally) require that the representations be read out at the meeting. - (5) Copies of the representations need not be sent and the representations need not be read out at the meeting if, on an application either by the company or by any other person who claims to be aggrieved, the Court is satisfied that the rights given by this section are being abused. - (6) The Court may order the company's costs on an application under subsection (5) to be paid in whole or in part by the director, despite the fact that the director is not a party to the application.
+- (a) in any notice of the resolution given to members of the company, state the fact of the representations having been made; and - (b) send a copy of the representations to every member of the company to whom notice of the meeting is sent (whether before or after receipt of the representations by the company).

+(4) If a copy of the representations is not sent as required by subsection (3) because they were received too late or because of the company's default, the director may (without prejudice to the right to be heard orally) require that the representations must be read out at the meeting.

+(5) Copies of the representations need not be sent and the representations need not be read out at the meeting if, on application either by the company or by any other person who claims to be aggrieved, the Court of First Instance is satisfied that the rights given by this section are being abused.

+(6) The Court of First Instance may order the company's costs on an application under subsection (5) to be paid in whole or in part by the director, despite the fact that the director is not a party to the application.

+(7) Subsection (5) applies if the representations are received by the company on or after the commencement of this section.

+(8) Section 157B(4) of the predecessor Ordinance continues to apply if the representations are received by the company before the commencement of this section.

-455. Resignation of director
+10.12 Resignation of director

-- (1) A director of a company may, unless it is otherwise provided in the articles of the company or by any agreement with the company, resign as director at any time. - (2) If a director of a company resigns, the company must deliver a notice of the resignation to the Registrar in the manner required by section 636(4).
+(1) A director of a company may, unless it is otherwise provided in the articles of the company or by any agreement with the company, resign as director at any time.

+(2) If a director of a company resigns, the company must give notice of the resignation to the Registrar in the manner required by section 12.112(4) for giving notice of any change in its directors.

-- (3) Despite subsection (2), if the director resigning has reasonable grounds for believing that the company will not deliver the notice, the director resigning must deliver to the Registrar for registration a notice of the resignation in the specified form. - (4) The notice required to be delivered under subsection (3) must state- - (a) whether the director resigning is required by the articles of the company or by any agreement with the company to give notice of resignation to the company; and - (b) if notice is so required, whether the notice has been given in accordance with the requirement. - (5) If notice of the resignation of a director of a company is required to be given by the articles of the company or by any agreement with the company, the resignation does not have effect unless the director gives notice in writing of the resignation- - (a) in accordance with the requirement; - (b) by leaving it at the registered office of the company; or - (c) by sending it to the company in hard copy form or in electronic form. - (6) In this section- - director (董事) includes a reserve director and a person regarded as a director under section 446(4).
+(3) Despite subsection (2), if the director resigning has reasonable grounds for believing that the company will not give the notice, notice must be given in the specified form by the director resigning.

+- (4) The notice required to be given under subsection (3) must state - (a) whether the director resigning is required by the articles of the company or by any agreement with the company to give notice of resignation to the company; and - (b) if notice is so required, whether the notice has been given in accordance with the requirement.

+(5) If notice of the resignation of a director of a company is required to be given by the articles of the company or by any agreement with the company, the resignation does not have effect unless the director gives notice in writing of the resignation -

+- (a) in accordance with the requirement; - (b) by leaving it at the registered office of the company; or - (c) by sending it to the company in hard copy form or in electronic form. - (6) In this section - - "director" (董事) includes a reserve director and a person regarded as a director under section 10.3(4).

-Directors' Duty of Care, Skill and Diligence
+Division 2 - Directors' Duty of Care, Skill and Diligence

-456. Duty to exercise reasonable care, skill and diligence
+10.13 Duty to exercise reasonable care, skill and diligence